davnish/cocolit/README.md

 - feedback (collecting data for retraining the model).
 - logging (with smtp handler to send alerts).
 - ORM (sqlmodel)
-- cloud based Database (Azure Postgres Databased used).
+- cloud based Database (Azure Postgres Database used).
-- api (integration with FastAPI).
+- api (integration with FastAPI, implementation done, currently not in use).

 ## architecture
 The architecture of this app is pretty simple.